 No staking or digging including the use of grounding stakes is permitted in any park at any time unless prior stake-out clearance has been obtained from the appropriate utilities and parks staff.

-The City of Toronto has tree protection by-laws and a target of 40 per cent tree canopy cover by 2050 to align with the City of Toronto’s TransformTO NetZero Strategy.
+The City of Toronto has tree protection by-laws and a target of 40 per cent tree canopy cover by 2050 to align with the City’s TransformTO NetZero Strategy.
 As such, requests to film near environmentally-sensitive areas, around natural features or to set-dress City-owned trees is restricted and subject to thorough review.

 The following applies to all production units: